magic-note.ai — guide — 120×42

 ✏️ DrawingFreehand sketch saved as PNG.Toolbar → Draw

 Text blocks render markdown in real time — you write plain text, the app styles it visually without changing the underlying content.
+Same syntax every LLM already speaks.

 AI Dialog